Trial of 3 cops in Floyd killing delayed by COVID diagnosis

 Associated Press

 ST. PAUL, Minn.
-(AP) — The federal trial of three former Minneapolis police officers charged with violating George Floyd’s rights was abruptly suspended Wednesday after one of the defendants tested positive for COVID-19.
+(AP) — The federal trial of three former Minneapolis police officers charged with violating George Floyd’s rights was abruptly suspended Wednesday after one defendant tested positive for COVID-19.

-The May 2020 videotaped killing triggered protests worldwide and a reexamination of racism and policing.
+The judge said that one of the defendants tested positive, but didn’t name him, and a news release from the courthouse identified the person only as a “case participant.”
+Reporters in the courtroom said Kueng and Thao were there, while Lane was not.
+Lane’s attorney declined to say whether his client had COVID-19.

+The court’s news release said the person would be tested again before the trial resumes, as will all other case participants who had been near that person.

-Testimony in the trial began last week after a jury was quickly selected on Jan.
-20.
+Testimony began last week after a jury was quickly selected on Jan.
+20. Magnuson ordered the selection of six alternates instead of the usual two in case any jurors became ill and had to drop out.

-Prosecutors had said they planned to call a doctor to the stand Wednesday, though they did not publicly share the physician’s name.

-Testimony this week included that of Dr. Andrew Baker — the chief medical examiner for Hennepin County who deemed Floyd’s death a homicide.
-He testified Tuesday that he initially told prosecutors after Floyd’s autopsy that there was no physical evidence that he died from insufficient oxygen, and that he later added “neck compression” as a factor, but said he wasn’t pressured to do so.
+To ensure social distancing, Magnuson set limits on who can be in the courtroom.
+That includes allowing only four pool reporters plus a sketch artist, along with a limited number of family and friends of the officers and Floyd.
+Everyone entering the courtroom is asked about symptoms.

+The general public and other journalists can watch a closed-circuit TV feed in separate rooms.

 Floyd, 46, struggled with officers when they tried to put him in the vehicle and after they put him on the ground.
 Kueng knelt on Floyd’s back, Lane held his legs and Thao kept bystanders back.